 The Great War by Joe Sacco

-Having enjoyed Sacco’s brilliant journalistic account of his visit to Palestine during the late 90’s I have followed his career as America’s foremost journalist/cartoonist with great interest.
+Having enjoyed Sacco’s brilliant journalistic account of his visit to Palestine during the late ’90s, I have followed his career as America’s foremost journalist/cartoonist with great interest.
 His latest book, published late last year by Jonathan Cape, captures the nightmare reality of the first day of the battle of the Somme in all its breathtaking and unflinching detail.
-A wordless, 24ft panoramic ‘The Great War’ is slightly more stylised than his earlier work, (cleaner in its line work perhaps) but this only enhances the attention to detail and the respect with which he handles his subject matter.
+A wordless, 24ft panoramic ‘The Great War’ is slightly more stylised than his previous work, (cleaner in its line work perhaps) but this only enhances the attention to detail and the respect with which he handles his subject matter.
 With its nod in the direction of the Bayeux Tapestry, the format of the book, that of a concertina style binding, allows the viewer the opportunity to extend the panoramic to its full 24ft.
-Initially it is a quiet, contemplative experience that is suddenly transformed through the unfolding of the pages into a swirling mass of soldiers, horses and destruction.
+Initially, it is a quiet, contemplative experience, one that is then transformed through the unfolding of the pages into a swirling mass of soldiers, horses and destruction.
 Sacco’s fantastic panoramic never fails to render me speechless both as a historical document and through its visual ambition.

 Added to cart